Third Conditional: sentences, exercises, tests and examples

 If he hadn’t called, I wouldn’t have gone.

-• main clause: wouldn’t have + V3 or negative modal
+• in the main clause: wouldn’t have + V3 or the negation of a modal verb

 If it had rained, we wouldn’t have gone outside.